TIPPECANOE COUNTY, Ind. (WLFI) — Many farmers rely on two government subsidies to help them when times are tough.

-In May, President Donald Trump proposed a bill that would slash these programs by $38 billion dollars.
+In May, President Donald Trump proposed a bill that would slash these programs by $38 billion.

-Something Tippecanoe County farmer, Tom Osborn especially thinks about during harvest time.
+Something Tippecanoe County farmer Tom Osborn thinks about during harvest time.

 "Enjoyable time because this is when we get to reap what we've sewn," said Osborn.
 "It's been a pretty good year from the standpoint that yields are decent, but prices are not good."